726 Exchange Street

 PGY1 at BGMC - Program Curriculum

 The resident will develop a very close working relationship with the medical and surgical house staff and is expected to play an important role in the therapeutic decision-making process and will make clinical recommendations that are often vital to patient care outcomes.
-The resident will actively participate in daily work rounds five days a week, attend physician patient care rounds, medical residents’ morning report and various multidisciplinary conferences.
+The resident will actively participate in daily work rounds five days a week, attend physician patient care rounds, medical residents’ conferences and various multidisciplinary meetings.

 At the beginning of the residency year, residents will be required to complete the University at Buffalo School of Pharmacy’s “Preparing Pharmacy Residents for Scholarship” course.
 This course provides residents with a “crash course” on research and scholarly writing basics in order to prepare them for their required residency project and other scholastic pursuits.

 Clinical research experience is gained through the development of a residency project.
 The preceptor will work with the resident to select a project which is clinically important and scientifically worthy of their mutual efforts.
-The project will be presented as a platform presentation at the Eastern States Conference for Pharmacy Residents and Preceptors and the University at Buffalo's Residency Research Presentation Day.
+The project will be presented as a platform presentation at a regional residency conference.
 The resident must submit a manuscript of their work for successful completion of the residency program.

 The resident has several required teaching responsibilities during the year.
 Participation in Clinical Pharmacy Conferences and Journal Clubs are important elements in developing formal presentation and teaching skills.
 The resident is expected to provide a minimum of five types of presentations throughout the year: